bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ### Future Scope :

-1. We can extend existing logic to predict optimal quatity of lots size of products of newly on-boarded seller based on existing model of seller residing at same place .
+   - We can extend existing logic to predict optimal quantity of lots size of products of newly on-boarded seller based on existing model of seller residing at same place .
-2. Logic can be extended to support custom duration [ not necessarily a month starting from 1st, i.e : predictions from 03/02/2022 to 08/04/2022 ] for which a seller wants to stock products.
+   - Logic can be extended to support custom duration [ not necessarily a month starting from 1st, i.e : predictions from 03/02/2022 to 08/04/2022 ] for which a seller wants to stock products.
-3. Based on data collected from seller app via our post end point , ML model can be trained to suggest products to sell in an area , to maximise seller's profit .
+   - Based on data collected from seller app via our post end point , ML model can be trained to suggest products to sell in an area , to maximise seller's profit .
-4. Given data of logistic company provding service in an area , we can provide suggestion of charges of different logistic company to enable seller to provide home delivery with maximum profit.
+   - Given data of logistic company provding service in an area , we can provide suggestion of charges of different logistic company to enable seller to provide home delivery with maximum profit.
-            NB: Required factors : Weight ,date , distance ; factors which can be derived with our feature extractor : weather ( from date ) , holidays ( from date ) , population density ( from city ) etc.
+        - NB: Required factors : Weight ,date , distance ; factors which can be derived with our feature extractor : weather ( from date ) , holidays ( from date ) , population density ( from city ) etc.
-    5. Sheduler can be in-corporated to re-retrain model with live data to imporve model accuracy over time.
+   - Sheduler can be in-corporated to re-retrain model with live data to imporve model accuracy over time.
-           NB: Scheduler is a piece of code which run after fixed interval [ this interval can be 1 month / 1 year etc. ]
+        - NB: Scheduler is a piece of code which run after fixed interval [ this interval can be 1 month / 1 year etc. ]